gregsmi/seqr-deploy/README.md

 1. Once this has completed successfully, re-run `terraform apply` to complete the deployment.
 This will create the kubernetes objects associated with the seqr application.
 After confirming the changes to be made, deployment will take approximately five minutes.

+*Note: Any time you update the seqr code for this deployment you will need to re-run the final two steps here.*

+### Destruction

+1. Run `terraform destroy`.
+This must be run from the terraform directory.

+1. Remove the environment named `env-$(DEPLOYMENT_NAME)`.
+Permissions to do this are restricted to the repository owner.
+If you are not the repository owner, please request that they do this for you.

 ### Troubleshooting

 1. Deploying the seqr environment in your Azure Subscription requires that a number of providers be registered on the subscription.
 At the very least, this includes `Microsoft.Storage` and probably also `Microsoft.Compute`.
 You may encounter errors during `terraform apply` if these providers are not registered.
 If you encounter such an error, you can register the provider using the Azure CLI: